Mix and Submission Guidelines

 Make sure all track starts and ends have good bar/few seconds of silence either side and leave topping & tailing until the final master.

-Submit clearly labeled files.
-Format should always be stereo interleaved .wav and be they on CD, DVD, USB stick or secure server they must be clearly labeled with artist, track and version info, e.g. JohnDoeSong4VocalUpMix.wav.
-If submitting any other format such as DAT or ½ inch tape please also make sure these are clearly labeled.
+Submit clearly labelled files.
+Format should always be stereo interleaved .wav or Aiff.
+And be they on CD, DVD, USB stick or secure server they must be clearly labelled with Track title and version details.
+E.g.: My new tune_Vocal Up_Premaster_

 We can supply your masters back to you as either a DDP image (the industry standard sample accurate data format used by nearly all professional pressing plants), Red Book CD or simply data files sent via our secure server.
 Please specify your preferred delivery method when confirming your session.

-As standard we provide finished digital masters at 16bit 44.1khz but can supply any sample rate or bit depth you require upon request including a superior .mp3 conversion.
+As standard we provide finished digital masters at 16bit 44.1khz but can supply any sample rate or bit depth you require upon request.
+We need to know this before your session so this info should be provided along with your order.

 Notes For Vinyl Customers